pc2/CustoNN2/workflows/workflow_hakathur.md

 # Task 4 Documentation and Knowledge Base

+## OpenCL Error Codes
+A useful place to get info about the error codes while coding in OpenCL : https://streamhpc.com/blog/2013-04-28/opencl-error-codes/

 ## Gitlab merge request
 - I use the browser to create merge requests.
 So far only one merge request was issued by me as a part of the task.